sanyassyed/De_Coursework_WCD/docs/gitCommitMessages.md

   - `FIX: corrected calculation in metrics function`
   - `FIX: resolved typo in README file`

+- **WORKING**: for code that is working commits
+  - `WORKING: this stage of code is working witout issues`

 - **REFACTOR**: for code restructuring or optimization without changing functionality
   - `REFACTOR: reorganized module imports`
   - `REFACTOR: optimized data cleaning functions`